 Coronavirus Large Business Interruption Loan Scheme (CLBILS)

-(Update as of 17 April) All medium-to-large firms are now be included in the government’s £330 billion coronavirus loan schemes.
+(Update as of 3 November) All medium-to-large firms are now be included in the government’s £330 billion coronavirus loan schemes.
 Companies with a turnover of more than £45 million will be able to apply for government-backed finance of up to £200 million through the Coronavirus Large Business Interruption Loan Scheme (CLBILS).
+Finance is available from 3 months to 3 years.

 Like CBILS, this scheme will be delivered by commercial lenders and backed by the British Business Bank.